 The moot will involve multiple legal issues and the division of issues is up to each team.
 A team usually consists of two people, one being senior counsel and the other junior counsel.

 You will have at least a week to prepare both your written and oral submissions.
 Each competitor receives a score, while scoring is not provided as a team, it is imperative to work as a team.
 A team effort will lead to presenting stronger arguments.
 The top four individuals from the Preliminary Round will advance to the Grand Final.

-The LK Open Moot is run in Study Period 2.
 Students will be in teams of two, and speak for a combined time of 40 minutes, including rebuttals.
-The winning team will be invited to attend The Australian Red Cross and Australian Law Students Association (ALSA) in July, and have their name engraved on a shield displayed in the law school to recognise their achievement.
+The winning team can be invited to attend The Australian Red Cross and Australian Law Students Association (ALSA) in July, and have their name engraved on a shield displayed in the law school to recognise their achievement.